mumbleskates/bilrost/README.md

 ### Tag Inference for Existing Types

-Prost automatically infers tags for the struct.
+Bilrost automatically infers tags for the struct.

 Fields are tagged sequentially in the order they are specified, starting with `1`.